-The School Resource Officer (SRO) concept is the placement of an experienced law enforcement professional in the High Schools, Middle Schools and Elementary Schools with the following goals.
+The School Based Law Enforcement concept is the placement of an experienced law enforcement professional in the High Schools, Middle Schools and Elementary Schools with the following goals.

 - Creating and maintaining safe, secure and orderly learning environments for students, teachers and staff.